 Kelly Kruse (b.
 1985, Iowa) uses her work to explore the painful, beautiful experience of human transience, longing, and suffering.
-She developed a visual devotional practice as a response to her battle with depression, through which she wrestles with beauty, history, and theology.
+In response to her battle with depression, she developed a visual contemplative practice through which she wrestles with the complexities of faith and theology.
 Kruse describes her work as contemporary illumination.
-Like the medieval monks who perfected the art of illuminated manuscripts, she seeks to awake in the viewer a sense of spiritual contemplation.
+Like historic artists who perfected the art of illuminated manuscripts, she seeks to cultivate the inner world of those who engage her work.
 Her first exposure to the idea of illumination came when she studied Medieval and Renaissance music in Italy.
 Her background in classical music and opera puts her in a unique position to explore the intersections between scripture, poetry, musical works, and the visual arts.

 Kelly is a Daler-Rowney sponsored artist.